 that may be in force regarding marriage.

-First Nation Church and the
+First Nation Church,

 American Council of Wedding Officiants does not discriminate against any

 person on the basis of race, color, national and ethnic origin,

 religion, sexual orientation or age in the administration of its

 policies, and it encourages its members to recognize and respect the

 dignity of all persons served through our chosen vocation.

 First Nation Church strongly believes that marriage is a contract